Skip to contents

 Input files

-The PCGR workflow accepts three main input files:
+The PCGR workflow accepts the following main input files:

 • An unannotated, single-sample VCF file (>= v4.2) with called somatic variants (SNVs/InDels)